-Movie uses most modern concepts.
-Of course, now no one flies on the street in a suit of Iron Man, but maybe someday such prototype devices, designed for everyday use, will be widely available for the consumer.
+The movie uses the most modern concepts.
+Of course, now no one flies on the street in a suit of Iron Man, but maybe someday, such prototype devices, designed for everyday use, will be widely available for the consumer.